wp-plugins/simple-facebook-plugin/readme.txt

 = Add-ons =

 Starting version 1.3 Simple Facebook Plugin is add-on ready.
-Visit our first [Responsive Like Box Add-on](http://plugins.topdevs.net/simple-facebook-plugin/responsive-like-box-addon/ "Visit Responsive Like Box Page") page to learn more.
+Visit our first [Responsive Like Box Add-on](http://plugins.topdevs.net/simple-facebook-plugin/responsive-like-box-addon/ "Visit Responsive Like Box Add-on Page") page to learn more.

 = More =

-Please visit [Plugin Home Page](http://plugins.topdevs.net/simple-facebook-plugin/ "Simple Facebook Plugin Home Page") for more info and examples.
+Visit [Plugin Home Page](http://plugins.topdevs.net/simple-facebook-plugin/ "Simple Facebook Plugin Home Page") for more info and examples.

-Visit our [CodeCanyon Portfolio](http://codecanyon.net/user/topdevs/portfolio?ref=topdevs "Our CodeCanyon Portfolio") to see more awesome plugins we made.
+Visit [Our CodeCanyon Portfolio](http://codecanyon.net/user/topdevs/portfolio?ref=topdevs "Our CodeCanyon Portfolio") to see more awesome plugins we made.

 == Installation ==
 **Installation**